Olivier Torrès: From the PMU to the PM Party

 An alert system

-“To fill a gap,” the researcher founded the Amarok Observatory in 2008 to monitor the health of small business owners:“One of my major findings from the many studies I’ve conducted over nearly 20 years has been to show that entrepreneurship, despite its challenges, is actually good for your health!”Pathogenic factors (stress, workload, loneliness, uncertainty, etc.) are largely offset by salutogenic factors—those that are good for health—such as resilience, control over one’s destiny, and adaptability.
+“To fill a gap,” the researcher founded the Amarok Observatory in 2008 to monitor the health of small business owners:“One of my major findings from the many studies I’ve conducted over nearly 20 years has been to show that entrepreneurship, despite its challenges, is also good for your health!”Pathogenic factors (stress, workload, loneliness, uncertainty, etc.) are largely offset by salutogenic factors—those that are good for health—such as resilience, control over one’s own destiny, and adaptability.

 864th conference

-More recently, Olivier Torrès has also shared his research with farmers and local elected officials (At UM Science, The Health of France’s Mayors, October 10, 2024).
+More recently, Olivier Torrès has also shared his work with farmers and local elected officials (AtUM and Health, Mayors of France, October 10, 2024).
 A true champion of the cause of self-employed workers, he has just delivered his864th lecture on the subject.
-While he has received several awards, the Julien Marchesnay Prize, which he received in 2024, is particularly meaningful to him:“a lifetime achievement award that marks my place in the Montpellier school of SMEs.”
-This year, he will also receive the insignia of Knight of the National Order of Merit.
-A title befitting someone who never stops traveling far and wide to promote his cause.
+While he has received several awards, the Julien Marchesnay Prize, which he received in 2024, is particularly meaningful to him:“a lifetime achievement award that marks my place in the Montpellier school of SME studies.”
+This year, he will also be awarded the insignia of Knight of the National Order of Merit.
+A title that suits someone who never stops traveling far and wide to promote his cause.